What Is the Eggshell Skull Rule?

 For example, let’s say you were in a car accident ten years ago which resulted in spinal surgery.
 While you may have been relatively pain-free for several years now, a minor rear-end accident can easily result in severe pain and discomfort requiring emergency medical care and/or rehabilitation.

 Luckily for people in these situations, the eggshell skull rule makes clear that the frailty, weakness, sensitivity, or feebleness of a victim cannot be used as a defense when it comes to compensating a personal injury victim.
+The defendant must “take the victim as they find them.”

 People also ask